 The way he just so easily deconstructed my little island sanctuary completely threw me off.
 He pops back out from the corner and joins a group of some other larger gentlemen to form a sort of circle of trust.
 I yell over to him, "Yo, you can't just cop my shit like that."
 The entire group turns over in unison to face me, a cold chill of regret slowly creeps down my spine and he proceeds to walk over and says, "2 Chainz wanted to eat alone and he just won a Grammy."
 He confidently turns back and joins the rest of the ensemble.

 In my opinion, 2 Chainz really should have already won his first Grammy back with his 2012 nomination for his debut album, Based on T.R.U.
 Story.
 I have an incredible amount of respect for him and his Grammy Award this year was certainly overdue.
 As a music critic, I was extremely excited for him but I too had a long day, with another 4 hours of work to go and a shitty cold turkey sandwich to still finish.
-So if next time he needs my table to enjoy a private celebratory lunch, maybe ask, I don't know.
+So if next time he needs my table to enjoy a private celebratory lunch, maybe ask, or get your own damn table.